-There are no council by-elections this week, so here’s an expanded re-run of my post about why contesting council by-election is always useful, even if winning looks improbable this time round.
+As this topic regularly picks up interest, here’s an expanded re-run of my post about why contesting council by-election is always useful, even if winning looks improbable this time round.

-Not every by-election is worth fighting to win this time round.
-It may be the lack of past support for the party in the area combined with the shortness of notice before polling day.
+Not every council by-election is worth fighting to win this time around.
+It may be the lack of past support for the Liberal Democrats in the area combined with the shortness of notice before polling day.
 It may be the imminence of the next usual round of elections combined with the by-election being at odds with the targeting strategy for those said elections.
 It may be the exhaustion and low bank balance after another big winnable election.

 Whatever the reasons, sometimes the cool judgement is ‘we’ve not got a chance of winning this one’.